raroni/hercules/README.md

 This enables you to develop and test your code server side, and bundle it for the browser later.

+Example code below is written in [Coffeescript](http://coffeescript.org/) but plain Javascript will do too.

 ## How does it work?

 ```coffeescript